uccser/cs-field-guide/text/chapters/en-formal-languages.md

 {comment end}

-In this section we'll look at the kind of grammars that are widely used in computer science.
+In this section [when it is finished!] we'll look at the kind of grammars that are widely used in computer science.
 They are very powerful because they allow a complicated system (like a compiler or a format like HTML) to be specified in a very concise way, and there are programs that will automatically take the grammar and build the system for you.
 The grammars for conventional programming languages are a bit too unwieldy to use as initial examples (they usually take a few pages to write out), so we're going to work with some small examples here, including parts of the grammars for programming languages.